ttencate/godot_rust_tools/README.md

 Godot Rust Tools
 ================

-Godot Rust Tools, or "Rust Tools" for short, is a simple and lightweight addon for [Godot](https://godotengine.org/) 4 to help during development of Godot games that use Rust extensions through GDExtension:
+Godot Rust Tools, or "Rust Tools" for short, is a simple and lightweight plugin for [Godot](https://godotengine.org/) 4 to help during development of Godot games that use Rust extensions through GDExtension:

 - Automatic `cargo build` when you run the project.
 - A "Build" button in the toolbar to invoke `cargo build` manually.